-When should the IDB be consulted?
-Why should they be consulted Preferred Planning stage at which IDB consent should be given velopment is located wholly or partly within the I Drainage District and; a) The site is within 9 metres of a Board- Consent from the Board is required for Full Applications or Reserved Matters (as there may be a risk that maintained watercourse, or works within 9 metres of the brink of if a layout is approved through planning it cannot be b \ Drawages works within Board maintained or the watercourse implemented unless the IDB consent works within 9 metres of the watercourse). b) Proposes works within Board-maintained or privately-maintained watercourses that Consent from the Board is required for works within watercourses for the watercourse). require consent under the Boards Byelaws or example where a new drain crossing is the Land Drainage Act 1991, or to be constructed, or where a the Land Dramage Act 1991, or treatment plant will outfall to a watercourse. c) The site proposes the alteration of site levels Post development site levels could displace flood water into the Board- maintained network leading to an increase in flood risk. d) The means of surface water disposal is indirect Consent from the Board is required for Outline or Full Applications (as the principle of discharging or direct positive discharge into a Board- direct discharges of surface water run- surface run-off to a watercourse may be the only viable option. maintained or privately-maintained off into the IDD This may influence the viability and principle of development watercourse established at this stage) e) The site is in an area known to suffer from Where drainage strategies rely on poor drainage. infiltration in poor ground conditions they may fail, necessitating a positive discharge into the Boards network to be consented.
+When s should the IDB be consulted?
+Why should they be consulted Preferred Planning stage at which IDB consent should be given velopment is located wholly or partly within the Interna l Drainage District and; a) The site is within 9 metres of a Board- Consent from the Board is required for Full Applications or Reserved Matters (as there may be a risk that maintained watercourse, or works within 9 metres of the brink of if a layout is approved through planning it cannot be the watercourse implemented unless the IDB consent works within 9 metres of b) Proposes works within Board-maintained or Consent from the Board is required for the watercourse). privately-maintained watercourses that works within watercourses for require consent under the Boards Byelaws or example where a new drain crossing is the Land Drainage Act 1991, or to be constructed, or where a treatment plant will outfall to a watercourse. c) The site proposes the alteration of site levels Post development site levels could displace flood water into the Board- maintained network leading to an increase in flood risk. d) The means of surface water disposal is indirect Consent from the Board is required for Outline or Full Applications (as the principle of discharging or direct positive discharge into a Board- direct discharges of surface water run- surface run-off to a watercourse may be the only viable option. maintained or privately-maintained off into the IDD This may influence the viability and principle of development watercourse established at this stage) e) The site is in an area known to suffer from Where drainage strategies rely on poor drainage. infiltration in poor ground conditions they may fail, necessitating a positive discharge into the Boards network to be consented.
 The site may also be liable to flooding as indicated by The de velopment is located wholly outside the historic records.
-I Drainage District but within its highland catchment and; a) A significant volume of surface water run-off Consent from the Board is required for Outline or Full Applications (as the principle of discharging will flow into the Board's district as a result of indirect discharges of surface water surface run-off to a watercourse may be the only viable option. the development proposals. run-off into the IDD This may influence the viability and principle of development established at this stage).
+I Drainage District but within its highland catchm ent and; a) A significant volume of surface water run-off Consent from the Board is required for Outline or Full Applications (as the principle of discharging will flow into the Board's district as a result of indirect discharges of surface water surface run-off to a watercourse may be the only viable option. the development proposals. run-off into the IDD This may influence the viability and principle of development established at this stage).